Yathi2401/Yathi2401/README.md

 ### ⚡ About Me

-I'm an Electrical & Information Engineering undergraduate at the **University of Ruhuna**, based in Mullaitivu, Sri Lanka.
-My work sits at the intersection of three areas:
+I'm an Electrical & Information Engineering undergraduate from Mullaitivu, Sri Lanka, currently studying at the University of Ruhuna.
+My main areas of interest include:

 ```txt
 class Yathivarman: